 Filtering by nonlinear anisotropic diffusion.
 This procedure often requires finding the right parameter settings with a small test volume before running on the full volume, so the interface provides tools for doing this conveniently.
 All of the temporary and working files are kept in a subdirectory that you can remove at the end.
 The interface is opened by selecting File/New/ Nonlinear Anisotropic Diffusion.
 The program state is saved in a file with extension .epp.
 See the nad_eed_3d man page for more details.

 We very much appreciate feedback from our users; this includes bug reports, suggestions for enhancements and general comments on what ideas or use models do or do not work.
-It is often not initially obvious to either you or us whether a problem is occurring because of bug in eTomo, a bug in the rest of IMOD, or other difficulties with a particular dataset.
+It is often not initially obvious to either you or us whether a problem is occurring because of bug in Etomo, a bug in the rest of IMOD, or other difficulties with a particular data set.
 To help diagnose problems, we have developed a script, tomosnapshot, that will collect system information and package up many of the small files that reflect the state of the processing.
 This script is now able to collect files for all of the kinds of projects that have a saved state (i.e, joining, PEET, NAD as well as tomogram generation).
-The best way to run this is to cd to the directory where the data are, start eTomo with the project file for the given data set, repeat the series of actions that give the error (if this is reasonably fast), then select the menu item File/Run Tomosnapshot.
-You can then send the resulting tar file (setname-snapshot), along with a description of what you did and the undesired result, to David Mastronarde or Sue Held (see web site for addresses).
-You can also report bugs and make suggestions or comments by posting a message on the IMOD mailing list at the University of Colorado.
+The best way to run this is to cd to the directory where the data are, start Etomo with the project file for the given data set, repeat the series of actions that give the error (if this is reasonably fast), then select the menu item File/Run Tomosnapshot.
+You can then send the resulting tar file (setname-snapshot), along with a description of what you did and the undesired result, to David Mastronarde (mast at colorado.dot edu).
+You can also report bugs and make suggestions or comments by posting a message on the IMOD mailing list, which is now a Google group.
 This allows others to observe the discussion and see if they are encountering similar problems; but please don't post your snapshot file to the list.
-To subscribe to the IMOD mailing list send an email to listproc@lists.Colorado.edu with the contents of the message being
+To subscribe to the IMOD group, see the instructions on our web site.